pisv/gethandly.wiki-playground/Step-Three.md

 for keeping its contents up-to-date with the model.

-Let's make the `FooNavigator` implement `IElementChangeListener`, subscribe itself to notifications of element changes with the Foo model, and do a full refresh whenever there are any changes:
+Let's make the `FooNavigator` implement `IElementChangeListener`, subscribe to notifications of element changes with the Foo model, and do a full refresh whenever there are any changes:

 ```java